 Property First vs. Tenant First Rent to Own

-HOS Financial came about as the result of our desire to help people on both sides of the real estate equation come together for their own mutual benefit — people wanting to leave the rent cycle behind and own their own homes for the very first time, and people with money to invest and a desire to make returns well above the pittance that government-backed savings vehicles provide, without the level of risk that comes with putting money into the stock market or into bonds.
+HOS Financial came about as the result of our desire to help people on both sides of the real estate equation come together for their mutual benefit using the rent to own approach — people wanting to leave the rent cycle behind and own their own homes for the very first time, and people with money to invest and a desire to make returns well above the pittance that government-backed savings vehicles provide, without the level of risk that comes with putting money into the stock market or into bonds.

 In the wake of the 2008 financial collapse, lending guidelines tightened significantly.
 Potential borrowers had to provide considerably more documentation of income history, employment background and other metrics that go into a bank’s lending decision, such as the potential borrower’s credit score.
 While this did cut down in the number of defaults going on in the system, it also meant that a lot of people who had the means to make regular mortgage payments were frozen out of the loan application process.

 A lot of people still don’t really understand how “rent to own” works, or how it can work for them.
 There was a time when the only place you found “Rent to Own” listings was on the very inside back cover of the real estate classified section; the only sellers willing to consider this sort of arrangement were the ones who had not yet been able to sell their property in any other way, and the only borrowers who went for it were the ones who had not been able to get bank approval that would give them a conventional loan but wanted to get into a house and start moving toward home ownership, even if that home weren’t quite ideal.

 With a new century has come a new model of rent-to-own contracts, and HOS Financial stands as one of the most innovative providers of this type of financing.
 Our in-house program is called the “Tenant First” program — and this is a paradigm that we developed.